becauro/ReactNative_CRUD_SQLite/readme.md

 # AsyncStorage CRUD

-This project was designed only for studies purpose.
+This project was developed in React Native and designed only for studies purpose.
 Maybe it's is a work in progress.

 For now this app works only in Android platform.
 I've not set anything for iOS yet, but you can do so if you will ;-)